'It's over and done with': Officer testifies that Mountie texted wife after shooting

 Herman is on trial for the 2021 death of 26-year-old Braden Herman.
 The two are not related.

-Braden Herman's body was found in an isolated area of Little Red River Park on the outskirts of Prince Albert, Alta., that May.
+Braden Herman's body was found in an isolated area of Little Red River Park on the outskirts of Prince Albert, Sask., that May.

 Bernie Herman, who was a 32-year member of the RCMP, was arrested the same day.
 He has pleaded not guilty.

-Note: Note to readers: This is a corrected story; An earlier version said the trial was taking place in Prince Albert, Alta.